Many everyday food products have gluten, such as pasta, bread, and beer. However, gluten is also an ingredient in a variety of less obvious foods.

 - nuts and seeds

-- other starches, such as potatoes, rice, quinoa, buckwheat, and more
+- other starches, such as potatoes, rice, quinoa, and buckwheat

 Always check the packaging carefully when buying these products to make sure they do not contain added gluten.